JosephMoses/Minesweeper/README.md

 * To start a new game while playing your current game, click the "New Game" button on your game board.
 * To load the last saved game, select (option 3) from the list. *Note that this will only work after you have saved a previous game.*

+##Notes
+The timer (Clock class) was the hardest part of this project for us, mainly because we did not know how to make it work continuously and had to do a lot of research on it

+We became very attentive to multidimensional arrays using rows first and then columns second.
+This was a small issue we had from the beginning, but was quickly overcame.
+The confusion with the coordinates happened because in math it is columns (x value) and then rows (y value), but in programming, it is rows, then columns.

 ##Acknowledgements
 Alix Rosarion is co-creator of this Minesweeper project.